Tristan Thompson’s Mystery Girl Who Released Sex Tape Claims She’s Pregnant! Khloe Kardashian Breaks Silence

 Khloe Kardashian is set to give birth any time but the supposed happy event is now marred by unpleasant news as the baby daddy, Tristan Thompson, is being accused of cheating.
-The worst thing is that the allegations appear to be true since videos and photos, showing the NBA player kissing different women, were posted online.
+The worst thing is that the allegations appear to be true since videos and photos showing the NBA player kissing different women were posted online.

-Tristan Thompson gets into deeper trouble as a certain woman, who was only known as Ms. Stephaniee, also shared an explicit video where she and Khloe’s boyfriend supposedly engaged in sexual intercourse.
+Tristan Thompson got into deeper trouble as a certain woman, who was only known as Ms. Stephaniee, also shared an explicit video where she and Khloe’s boyfriend supposedly engaged in sexual intercourse.
 As TMZ reported, the woman posted the sex tape last weekend but it was quickly deleted.

 Ms. Stephaniee said that she was the woman who went back to the hotel with Thompson.
 Aside from the short clip that she uploaded online, she also shared several messages containing raunchy texts.
 Although, neither her face nor Tristan’s is clearly visible in the video, many believe that it was really them on the clip.